 A Shadow DOM tree can be in one of the two modes: either open, or closed.
 The open mode allows accessing the hidden tree contents.
 The closed mode prohibits the direct access to the shadow root.

 You can learn more about Shadow DOM at w3.org/TR/shadow-dom/ and developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM.

 TestComplete can recognize elements residing in open Shadow DOM trees and work with them the same way it works with regular web elements: record and simulate mouse clicks, keyboard input and other user actions on them, check their state, access their internal properties, and so on.

 |TestComplete cannot access elements residing in closed Shadow DOM trees.|

 To access a Shadow DOM tree in tests, you use the

 ShadowRoot object.
 It is a child of the element to which the Shadow tree is attached and which provides access to the shadow root:

 You can access the child nodes of the Shadow DOM tree the same way you access regular web elements on a web page.
-To learn more about accessing web elements, see About Web Object Identification and Object Models.
+To learn more about accessing web elements, see Understanding Web Object Identification and Object Models.

 Prepare your web browser, and your TestComplete test project for testing, as described in the following topics: